HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: Numerical Examples

 In addition, we investigate the coverage property of the HiGrad prediction intervals for SGD estimates.
 To this end, SGD with $N = 10^6$ iterations is repeatedly performed for $L = 100$ times, each yielding an ``oracle sample'' predicted probability $\widehat p_{i \ell}'$ for the $i$th test unit.
 The empirical coverage probability for the $i$th unit is

 Figure \ref{fig:adult_coverage} plots the histograms of the empirical coverage probabilities \eqref{eq:hi_pi} and \eqref{eq:sgd_pi} for the 1,000 test sample units, respectively.
+Note that both the left and right histograms use the same prediction intervals to cover different estimates.
 In both histograms, the coverage probability is highly concentrated around the nominal level 90\%, showing that the HiGrad prediction intervals achieve a reasonable coverage probability for most units in the test set.
 A noticeable left tail is observed in both histograms, however, indicating that more epochs in HiGrad and SGD are needed to invoke the asymptotic results for such a small fraction of units.